| | | | | |

 Loading products...

 This guide covers the full Sim-Lab ecosystem – cockpits, seats, steering wheels, electronics, shifters, and accessories.
-I’ll walk through their flagship products, explain what makes them different from the competition, and help you figure out which investment level makes sense.
-If you’re looking at direct drive wheelbases, their new DDX range is worth knowing about too.
+Flagship products, what sets them apart from the competition, and where the value sits across the range.
+If you’re looking at direct drive wheelbases, their DD TorqueSync range is covered too.

 Why Sim-Lab?

-Sim-Lab was founded in 2015 in Eindhoven, Netherlands.
-They started building aluminium profile cockpits using industrial-grade 6063-T5 extrusions – the same T-slot system used in factory production lines and CNC enclosures.
-The engineering pedigree shows.
-Their rigs use 40x80mm and 40x160mm profiles with a universal T-nut mounting system, which means you can adjust literally every component without drilling a single hole.
+Sim-Lab was founded in 2015 in Tholen, Netherlands.
+The original product line was aluminium profile cockpits built on industrial-grade 6063-T5 extrusions – the same T-slot system you see in factory production lines and CNC machine enclosures.
+Rigs use 40x80mm and 40x160mm profiles with a universal T-nut mounting system: every component adjusts without drilling a single hole.

 What makes them technically different is the construction approach.
 Whilst most budget rigs use stamped steel or welded tube frames, Sim-Lab’s extrusions bolt together with precision.
 The powder coating is well done – durable and consistent.
 The P1X Ultimate added a black anodised option for people who want the industrial look.
-And because everything uses standard T-slot profiles, you’re not locked into proprietary brackets or mounting hardware.
+Standard T-slot profiles throughout means you’re not locked to proprietary brackets – generic hardware works fine.

 Community Sentiment

 What I’ve read from P1X owners is that the rigidity is properly impressive – people describe it as feeling like industrial equipment rather than a gaming accessory.
 The most common praise is the adjustability and the quality of the powder coating.
 On the criticism side, assembly takes a few hours (this isn’t a bolt-together-in-20-minutes situation), the instructions could be better, and seat slider mounting can be fiddly.
-Worth knowing about before you commit.
+Worth factoring in before you order.

 Sim-Lab cockpits are for people who want a rig they’ll keep for years and upgrade around.
 If you’re running a direct drive wheelbase, triples, or motion, the rigidity matters.
 If you’re on a Logitech G29 and just want something functional, you’re probably overspending – look at the Trak Racer entry-level options or even a solid desk mount instead.